 Burleigh Heads on the Gold Coast is where you will find this epic viewpoint on the hill side.
 Burleigh Hill is nestled halfway between Surfers Paradise and Coolangatta.
 Whether you are coming from the north end or the south end of the Gold Coast, you will find that there are public buses that run every 15 minutes along the Gold Coast Highway and will drop you off at Burleigh Beach.

 There are two entrances to gain access to Burleigh Hill National Park.

-Entrance One: On the south side of Burliegh Hill there is a car park located on either side of the bridge at Tallebudgera Creek.
+Entrance One: On the south side of Burleigh Hill there is a car park located on either side of the bridge at Tallebudgera Creek.
 The entrance is on the north side of the bridge.
-You will see the footpath that leads in to the national park.
+You will see the footpath that leads into the national park.

-Entrance Two: On the northern side of Burleigh Hill there is a car park at the end of Goowin Terrace.
-There is a footpath here that leads in to the national park.
+Entrance Two: On the northern side of Burleigh Hill there is a car park at the end of Goodwin Terrace.
+There is a footpath here that leads into the national park.

 EXPLORING BURLEIGH HILL

-There is 27 hectares of national park that awaits to be explored and you can discover a dense rainforest, coastal pandanus groves, rocky forshores, amazing beaches and panoramic viewpoints.
+There are 27 hectares of national park that awaits to be explored and you can discover a dense rainforest, coastal pandanus groves, rocky foreshores, amazing beaches and panoramic viewpoints.

 I am grateful to call Burleigh home when I am in between travels and it is indeed a slice of heaven on earth.